-Road works The proponent commits to providing the following new road infrastructure and upgradings which are illustrated on Figure 11 of the submitted Concept Plan Preferred Project Report dated January 2012: 1.
-Nancarrow Ave link road (Development Stage 2) This new road link involves the construction of a new two-way local access road between Belmore Street and Bowden Street, generally following the alignment of Nancarrow Avenue and Hamilton Crescent.
-The land forming part of the Concept Plan site, having an area of 325sqm, required to provide this new road connection to be constructed as part of the Concept Plan development will be dedicated to the City of Ryde Council for declaration as a public road.
-Detailed designs and subdivision plans of the proposed road extension are to be approved by Council prior to any works being carried out on the Stage 2 land parcels.
-This section of new public road proposed to be dedicated must be constructed to the Ryde City Council.
-2. Hamilton Crescent West 'entry avenue' and Nancarrow roundabout (Development Stage 4) The upgrading of Hamilton Crescent West between Constitution Road and Nancarrow Ave as part of Indicative Development Stage 4 to provide a formal landscaped 'entry avenue' as illustrated in the Concept Plan Landscape Plan and Report.
-The design language for the main formal entry boulevard is based around a clear use of vegetative form and hardscape materials that establish visual identity and help foster a strong sense of place.
-Refer Figure 6.
+Road works The proponent commits to providing the following new road infrastructure and upgradings which are illustrated on Map 11 above.
+1. Nancarrow Ave link road (Development Stage 2) This new road link involves the construction of a new two-way local access road between Belmore Street and Bowden Street, generally following the alignment of The land forming part of the Concept Plan site, having an area of 325sqm, required to provide this new road connection to be constructed as part of the Concept City of Ryde Council for declaration as a public road.
+Detailed designs and subdivision plans of the proposed road extension are to be approved by Council prior 2 land parcels.
+This section of new public road proposed to be dedicated to Council will be designed and constructed to be consistent with the City of Ryde Council standards and policies.
+2. Hamilton Crescent West 'entry avenue' and Nancarrow roundabout (Development Stage 4) The upgrading of Hamilton Crescent West between Constitution Road and Nancarrow Ave as part of Indicative Development Stage 4 to provide a formal lands Concept Plan Landscape Plan and Report.
+The design language for the main formal entry boulevard is based around a clear use of vegetative form and hardsc and help foster a strong sense of place.
+Refer Map 11 and the Landscape Plan and Report at Annexure 10 to this Preferred Project Report.
 Landscape Design Principles: Formal tree planting in avenue style Tree species to complement entry artwork and scale of street Utilise verges and medians where possible for integrated stormwater management Incorporate significant streetscape elements such as lighting and signage Respect site lines at entry 3.
-Rothesay Avenue connection (Development Stage 7) The provision of a new road connection between the end of the made section of Rothesay Ave fronting the Concept Plan Development as part of Development Stage 7 to the portion of road to be extended along the frontage of No.146 Bowden St by the developer of that site which will connect with Bowden St. The result will be a new road connecting from Belmore to Bowden Streets.
-4. Regrading of Nancarrow Ave - west of Hamilton Crescent (Development Stages 6 to 10) The localised regrading and making good of sections of the existing Nancarrow Avenue, if required, as part of Development Stages 6 to 10, to ensure the best planning outcome in the detailed design of buildings and public domain areas.
-The Proponent commits to: All detailed road and street front landscaping works will comply with the Council engineering and public domain the standards and policies.
+Rothesay Avenue connection (Development Stage 7) The provision of a new road connection between the end of the made section of Rothesay Ave fronting the Concept Plan Development as part of Development extended along the frontage of No.146 Bowden St by the developer of that site which will connect with Bowden St. The result will be a new road connecting from 4.
+Regrading of Nancarrow Ave - west of Hamilton Crescent (Development Stages 6 to 10) The localised regrading and making good of sections of the existing Nancarrow Avenue, if required, as part of Development Stages 6 to 10, to ensure the best pla buildings and public domain areas.
+The Proponent commits to: All detailed road and street front landscaping works will comply with the Council engineering and public domain standards and policies.
 The associated Road applications will be submitted to the Roads and Traffic Authority.

-Detailed designs for intersection improvement works identified in the Traffic Impact Assessment will be prepared.
+• Detailed designs for intersection improvement works identified in the Traffic Impact Assessment will be prepared.